lukas-weber/StochasticSeriesExpansion.jl/docs/src/sse_data.md

 In order to be generic, StochasticSeriesExpansion.jl internally uses data structures that do not know a lot about physics but retain only the necessary information to run the SSE algorithm.
-As a practicioner, you need to know about these structures either.

-If you want to implement your own models or measurements, however, it is your job to translate physics into these data structures, an `SSEData` object to be precise.
+If you want to implement your own models or measurements, you have to translate physics into into an `SSEData` object.

 ```@docs
 SSEData